 National Cadet Special Activities

-National Cadet Special Activities (NCSAs) are opportunities for cadets to take Civil Air Patrol to the next level after they have completed Encampment.
+National Cadet Special Activities (NCSAs) are a collection of nearly 50 different activities nationwide that Civil Air Patrol cadets can attend after they have completed Encampment.
 They will be surrounded by youth and staff that share a similar passion.
 NCSAs are designed to give cadets direct hands on experience with various aspects of the Civil Air Patrol program and to explore civilian and military aerospace careers, provide flight training, leadership development, engineering and technology, and enhance emergency services skills.
 Each activity is approximately a week long, and all but two are currently offered during the summer.
 These activities are located throughout the United States.

 Sample NCSA's